Vetru-Apps/mqtt-dashboard-documentation/docs/tiles/light.md

 # Light

+:   !!! bug "Compatibility"
+        Due to radical changes in the tile's behavior and data structure, new light tiles are not compatible with their old implementation.
+We are sorry for any inconvenience!

 The *Light* tile can manage appliances whose status can be on, off or dimmed, with a brightness level between 0 and 100.

 For both input and output purposes, the tile assumes the following conventions: